Christ the King Catholic Voluntary Academy: History

 In 2012 the school undertook a large redevelopment of one building.
 In 2012, the lower building include Technology and Computer Rooms) was redecorated, and a lift was installed.
 In 2015 the school built a new Physical Education area, and the old PE area was converted into offices.
 In 2016, a new extension to the sixth form centre at Christ the King was constructed with study space for students with computer access.

-In December 2019 principal Carlo Cuomo had handed his notice in with 10 years service to the school as principal and moved onto the next chapter of his teaching career as principal at All Saints CVA in Mansfield.
-With his departure vice principal Joanne Love took the school as acting head until a replacement but in January 2020 she was announced as the new principal.

 Organisation

 The school is organised into five houses which are named after notable Christian pilgrimage sites in the UK.